hadirezaei1377/w3schools/c++/oop.md

   return 0;
 }

-ADVERTISEMENT

-Get Certified
-COLOR PICKER
-colorpicker

-ADVERTISEMENT

-ADVERTISEMENT

-SPACESUPGRADEAD-FREENEWSLETTERGET CERTIFIEDREPORT ERROR
-Top Tutorials
-HTML Tutorial
-CSS Tutorial
-JavaScript Tutorial
-How To Tutorial
-SQL Tutorial
-Python Tutorial
-W3.CSS Tutorial
-Bootstrap Tutorial
-PHP Tutorial
-Java Tutorial
-C++ Tutorial
-jQuery Tutorial
-Top References
-HTML Reference
-CSS Reference
-JavaScript Reference
-SQL Reference
-Python Reference
-W3.CSS Reference
-Bootstrap Reference
-PHP Reference
-HTML Colors
-Java Reference
-Angular Reference
-jQuery Reference
-Top Examples
-HTML Examples
-CSS Examples
-JavaScript Examples
-How To Examples
-SQL Examples
-Python Examples
-W3.CSS Examples
-Bootstrap Examples
-PHP Examples
-Java Examples
-XML Examples
-jQuery Examples
-Get Certified
-HTML Certificate
-CSS Certificate
-JavaScript Certificate
-Front End Certificate
-SQL Certificate
-Python Certificate
-PHP Certificate
-jQuery Certificate
-Java Certificate
-C++ Certificate
-C# Certificate
-XML Certificate
-    FORUM ABOUT
-W3Schools is optimized for learning and training.
-Examples might be simplified to improve reading and learning.
-Tutorials, references, and examples are constantly reviewed to avoid errors, but we cannot warrant full correctness of all content.
-While using W3Schools, you agree to have read and accepted our terms of use, cookie and privacy policy.

-Copyright 1999-2024 by Refsnes Data.
-All Rights Reserved.
-W3Schools is Powered by W3.CSS.

 Polymorphism
 Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.

-Like we specified in the previous chapter; Inheritance lets us inherit attributes and methods from another class.
+Inheritance lets us inherit attributes and methods from another class.
 Polymorphism uses those methods to perform different tasks.
 This allows us to perform a single action in different ways.

 For example, think of a base class called Animal that has a method called animalSound().
 Derived classes of Animals could be Pigs, Cats, Dogs, Birds - And they also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):